Lynn Novick

-Lynn Novick is an American director and producer of documentary films, widely known for her work with Ken Burns.
+Lynn Novick (born 1962) is an American director and producer of documentary films, widely known for her work with Ken Burns.

 Early life

 Novick was born in 1962, raised in New York City, and graduated from Horace Mann School in 1979.
-She graduated magna cum laude from Yale University with honors in American Studies.
+She graduated magna cum laude from Yale University majoring in American Studies in 1983.

 Career

 Novick was a research assistant at the Smithsonian Institution's National Museum of American History before beginning her film career as a production assistant at WNET, a public television station in Manhattan.
 She then worked on Bill Moyers' projects Joseph Campbell and the Power of Myth and A World of Ideas with Bill Moyers before moving to Florentine Films in 1989 to work on Burns's 1990 series, The Civil War, as associate producer for post production.

 In 1994, she produced Burns's nine-part series, Baseball, (1994) for which she received an Emmy Award.
 In 1998, she was director and producer (with Burns) of two-part biographical documentary, Frank Lloyd Wright, for which she received a Peabody Award.
 In 2001, Novick produced Burns’ 10-part series, Jazz.